 In this video, Karen shows you how easy it is to make Perfect Pickles using ChouAmi!

-1. Dissolve the salt in water.
+Dissolve the Celtic Sea Salt in water.
 If you do not have a good quality water filter, then bring water to a boil for a few minutes, add salt to hot water, and allow to return to room temperature before using.

 *If not using our Perfect Pickles Spice Blend, substitute with 1 Tablespoon (15 ml) mustard seeds, 2 juniper berries, 1/8 teaspoon (0.625 ml) whole black peppers, and if available, 1 Tablespoon (15 ml) organic green tea leaves.